stalyn21/hashMaker/README.md

 ### Keccak
 It is based on the sponge construction.
 In Keccak, the underlying function is a permutation chosen in a set of seven Keccak-f  permutations, denoted Keccak-f[b], where  b∈{25,50,100,200,400,800,1600} is the width of the permutation.
 The width of the permutation is also the width of the state in the sponge construction.
-All information about this, you can found in https://keccak.team/keccak_specs_summary.html
+All information about this, you can found in it [here](https://keccak.team/keccak_specs_summary.html)

 ## General Issues